opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ### Automatically mapped fields

 Once you navigate to the **Configure field mapping** page, the system attempts to automatically map fields between the two sources.
 The **Automatically mapped fields** table contains mappings that the system created automatically after defining the detector.
-As shown in the image that follows, when the field names are similar to one another the system can successfully match the two.
+When the field names are similar to one another the system can successfully match the two, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/automatic-mappings.png" alt="Field mapping example for automatic mappings" width="85%">